alchemissst/pulsex-trading-bot/README.md

 # Quick Start

 - Create pls address and get it's keys
-- Insert pls address and private key inside of programm
+- Insert pls address and private key inside of program
-- transfer some WPLS and PLS at your address
+- Transfer some WPLS and PLS to your address
 - Start main.py